old-software-engineer/Rspec-Sample-Code/README.md

 ## General info

-BlogWithReact is simple web apllication which implements basic CRUD operations on blogs, using React.js for the frontend and Ruby on Rails for the backend.
+Rspec-Sample-Code is simple web apllication which implements basic CRUD operations on blogs, using React.js for the frontend and Ruby on Rails for the backend and have rspec test cases for the controller and model.

 ## Technologies